 Baby Doll Ti Plant has a palm-like growth habit.

-It typically grows as a medium-sized shrub, about 10′ feet high, but it can attain heights of 15′ feet under ideal circumstances.
+It typically grows as a medium-sized shrub or small tree, about 10′ feet high, but it can attain heights of 15′ feet under ideal circumstances.

 The typical spread is between 3′ and 8′ feet.

 The leaves of the Ti plant are 30” inch long with a width of 6” inches.